tom-ton/Telit-FN980-in-Waveshare-Gigabit-box/README.md

 ![](images/02.jpg)
 Both standoff nuts in place:
 ![](images/03.jpg)
-3042 standoff nut unsolderd:
+3042 standoff nut unsoldered:
 ![](images/04.jpg)
 Telit mounted using pieces of rubber to maintain distance from Waveshare PCB.
 Piece of plastic helps to hold Telit (which is 2 mm smaller than standard).
 ![](images/05.jpg)

 ## Telit configuration updates
 I have connected the Waveshare box to the PC via USB, I didn't need to use 12V power adapter.
 We can access Telit via ADB (Android Debug Bridge).
-Use `adb devices` to see whether your Linux sees Telit.
+Use `adb devices` to see whether your PC sees Telit.
 Use `adb shell` to access Telit's shell.

 ### USB operation
 To use Telit in Waveshare as USB modem, just following is needed: